May 18, 2018|

 Torres del Paine is also perfectly located to combine with the Australis cruise, as transfers are easily arranged between the park and Punta Arenas.
 Transfers to the pier are included in packages at the Hotel Las Torres.

-Ushuaia, located in the very south of Argentina, is another great place to spend a couple of days to complement your Australis Cruise.
-In Ushuaia, you really do feel like you are at the end of the world, with imposing mountains and wild forests stretching all the way down to the sea.
-The city of Ushuaia itself is a very beautiful and intriguing place to explore, with the great local cuisine, and interesting museums such as the Maritime and Prison Museum.
+Ushuaia, located in the very south of Argentina, is another excellent place to spend a couple of days to complement your Australis Cruise.
+In Ushuaia, you do feel like you are at the end of the world, with imposing mountains and wild forests stretching down to the sea.
+The city of Ushuaia itself is a wonderful and intriguing place to explore, with the excellent local cuisine and fascinating museums such as the Maritime and Prison Museum.
 Travelers can also spend the day exploring the incredible Tierra del Fuego National Park, filled with picturesque landscapes and easy hiking trails through its valleys.

 The Lakes Region